maheeppartap/Hammer/README.md

   - D*

 out of all these D* is the best performing ones.
 If you're reading this now, you are more than welcome to use any of these, but keep in mind, this is always evolving!

+The next step is to implement a good code mutation tool that can alter the source code to find something that passes the given constriants, and/or satisfies some heuristic.